JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 **Data at Rest** is hosted in our production AWS environments, using the managed RDS/Neptune, DynamoDB, and S3 services.
 All database instances, tables, and S3 buckets with customer data have server-side encryption enabled, using AWS KMS for key management.
+KMS encryption keys are scheduled to rotate annually.

 In addition to encryption, managed backup is enabled for the database clusters.
 For S3 buckets, cross-account replication is enabled to back up data to a different region for disaster recovery.
 All backup data is fully encrypted the same way as its source.

 ### Multi-tenancy